 - Chardonnay ($5.50)

-A heavy bechamel sauce flowed from the beignet.
-As with most bechamel’s, this one contained nutmeg, a flavor that can overwhelm if even slightly overused.
+When you cut into the dish with a knife or pull it apart, the bechamel oozes onto the plate.
+As with most bechamel’s, this one contained nutmeg, a flavor that can overwhelm, if even slightly overused.

 For me, the bechamel was overpowering.
 Yours might fair better.
 I wouldn’t completely write it off.

-Creme Brulee Vanille a la Confiture de Gramboises ($5.95)
+Creme Brulee Vanille a la Confiture de Fraises

 When I realized the dish had an authentic caramelized crust on top, I knew it would be a winner.
-You know they have to use a torch to get that effect.
+You know they use a blow torch to get that effect.
+It’s fun to crack the surface.

 - Belgium Marketplace at Epcot Food and Wine